 The Safe System approach acknowledges that humans make mistakes, and those mistakes should never lead to death.
 Therefore, by anticipating human error and designing and managing infrastructure to reduce risk, the impact of those mistakes can be mitigated to avoid serious harm or death.
 This holistic approach addresses protections for safe road users, safe vehicles, safe speeds, safe roads, and post-crash care.
 The US Department of Transportation (USDOT) recognizes that humans make mistakes, humans are vulnerable, prevention is a shared responsibility, safety is proactive, and redundancy is crucial.
-The Safe System approach implemented by GSATS includes innovative design, strategic policies, and committed local leadership in support of the transportation (SCDOT) and North Carolina Department of Transportation (NCDOT).
+The Safe System approach implemented by GSATS includes innovative design, strategic policies, and committed local leadership in support of the transportation safety initiatives identified by the South Carolina Department of Transportation (SCDOT) and North Carolina Department of Transportation (NCDOT).
 SCDOT's Strategic Highway Safety Plan (SHSP) outlines the Target Zero initiative to reduce fatalities and serious injuries over time.
 NCDOT's SHSP outlines the Vision Zero plan to reduce all fatalities and serious injuries by half by 2035, moving toward zero by 2050.